-Adam Marshall is the Member for Northern Tablelands in the NSW Parliament and Parliamentary Secretary for Northern NSW and Renewable Energy.
+Adam Marshall is the Member for Northern Tablelands in the NSW Parliament, Minister for Tourism and Major events, and Assistant Minister for Skills.

 Having grown up of a farming property near Gunnedah, in the state’s North West, Adam is proud to have always lived and worked in country NSW.
 He attended Gunnedah South Public School then Farrer Memorial Agricultural High School in Tamworth.